horizoncrafts/docker-mssql-with-initdb/README.md

           ACCEPT_EULA: your-EULA-acceptance-Y-or-N
           SA_PASSWORD: aStrongPassword
 ```
-this example additionally shows how to attain data persistency.
+This example additionally shows how to attain data persistency.
 However, note that this combination usually makes sens only for the first time when `your-persistent-database-data-folder` is not yet initialized.
 After that you would rather not put anything in `/docker-entrypoint-initdb.d`.
 When on macOS and mounting such a volume I usually add `consistency: delegated`.
 That - at least for me - increases the database performce at the expance of the speed of synchronisation between container and host.
 Read more:
 - https://docs.microsoft.com/en-us/sql/linux/sql-server-linux-configure-docker?view=sql-server-2017#persist
 - https://docs.docker.com/docker-for-mac/osxfs-caching/